Deep exclusive electroproduction of $\pi^0$ at high $Q^2$ in the quark valence regime

-Figure~\ref{cross-sectionHalfFig} shows the measurements of the different structure functions at the kinematics settings detailed in Tab.~\ref{tab:kin}.
-The asymptotic behavior of the $\phi-$independent contribution $d\sigma_U=d\sigma_T+\epsilon\sigma_L$ at high $Q^2$ is expected to be dominated by $d\sigma_L$.
-However, calculations of this structure function based on chiral-even GPD parametrizations that reproduce worldwide DVCS data failed drastically to reproduce this value at moderate $Q^2$~\cite{Defurne:2016eiy}.
-The modified factorization approach first introduced in~\cite{PhysRevD.79.054014,Goloskokov:2011rd} provides a large contribution to the transverse amplitude of $\pi^0$ electroproduction, which arises from the convolution of the chiral-odd (transversity) GPDs of the nucleon with a quark-helicity flip pion DA.
-At moderate $Q^2$ (less than 3 GeV$^2$), these calculations show a reasonably good agreement between the $d\sigma_U$ they computed and the data~\cite{Defurne:2016eiy}.
-At the larger $Q^2$ range presented here (3 to 8.5 GeV$^2$), the $d\sigma_U$ computed by these models is still in reasonable (as within an order of magnitude) agreement with the data as depicted in Fig.~\ref{cross-sectionHalfFig}.
-The transverse-transverse interference structure function $d\sigma_{TT}$ is also well described by these calculations.
-This overall successful description of the data supports the exciting possibility to probe the transversity GPDs of the nucleon through neutral pion electroproduction.
+The total systematic uncertainty of the results reported herein varies between 4\% and 8\% depending on the kinematic setting.
+The variation in the systematic uncertainty from one setting to another is due to the effect of the exclusivity cut, which is very sensitive to our ability to reproduce in the simulation the actual energy resolution of the photons as a function of their impact position onto the calorimeter.

-The data set presented herein expands significantly the kinematics of exclusive neutral pion production cross section measurements, with a large $Q^2$ and $x_B$ range.
-In particular, these data will constrain the parameters controlling the $x$-dependence of the tranversity GPDs $H_T$ and $\widetilde E_T$ in future global fits.
+Figure~\ref{cross-sectionHalfFig1} shows the measurements of the structure functions $d\sigma_{TT}$, $d\sigma_{LT}$ and $d\sigma_{LT'}$ at the kinematics settings listed in Tab.~\ref{tab:kin}.
+In general $d\sigma_{TT}$ is larger that the interference terms involving the longitudinal amplitude ($d\sigma_{LT}$ and $d\sigma_{LT'}$).
+This hints at a dominance of the transverse amplitude in the reaction mechanism.
+Data are compared to calculations from the modified factorization approach first introduced in~\cite{PhysRevD.79.054014,Goloskokov:2011rd}.
+This model provides a large contribution to the transverse amplitude which arises from the convolution of chiral-odd (transversity) GPDs of the nucleon with a quark-helicity flip pion DA, whereas the longitudinal amplitude is extremely small, as illustrated by the calculations of $d\sigma_{LT}$ and $d\sigma_{LT'}$ in this framework.
+It is interesting to note that the data show a stronger longitudinal amplitude than in the model, which underestimate the values of both $d\sigma_{LT}$ and $d\sigma_{LT'}$, while providing a good agreement with $d\sigma_{TT}$.
+The underestimation of d$\sigma_{LT'}$ was already observed in~\cite{Masi_2008, KIM2017168}.
+The sign of the interference structure function $d\sigma_{LT}$ is measured to be systematically opposite to the theory calculations.
+In these model calculations of $d\sigma_{LT}$, the contributions from the real parts of $H_T$ and $\widetilde E$ on one hand, and ${\overline E}_T = 2{\widetilde H}_T+E_T$ and $\widetilde H$ on the other hand enter with opposite sign.
+The latter term is small, and therefore these data for $d\sigma_{LT}$ will strongly constrain models of the currently poorly known GPD $\widetilde E$.